Melanerpes lewis

 Following the 1989 Fort Robinson fire, Lewis’s Woodpecker was not found in summer until 1996, when two were located in Smiley Canyon 1 Aug 1996.
 There were no further reports and breeding was not confirmed.
 Two were found there 4 Jun 2020 and seen by many through 24 Jun.

 The most recent and only known currently (2023) active breeding area is lower Sowbelly Canyon.
 On 16-19 Aug 2010, a pair with a juvenile was found there that may have been produced locally although it is possible the family group migrated into Nebraska from a different area (i.e., Black Hills).
 Lewis’s Woodpeckers, though, had been in the area since 2010, with best count seven in Sowbelly Canyon and the neighboring Pants Butte area 31 Jul 2012.
 Two were present 22 Aug 2020, singles 17-31 May and 12-28 Aug 2021, and 5 Jun 2023.
-None were reported in 2024, however.
+Only one was reported in 2024, on 8 Sep.

 A potential new location is the Douthit fire of 2012 near Joder, Sioux Co, where two pairs were present 6 Jul 2020.
 One at the Hudson-Meng Bison site, Sioux Co 23 Jun 2021 may have been associated with this burn.